Skip to content

 Optional post-processing

-Sort the pixel level output, this is for visualize large images with limited memory usage.
+First step is to sort the pixel level output.
+This is primarily for visualizing large images with limited memory usage.

 input=${output_path}/${prefix}.pixel.tsv.gz # j, X, Y, K1, ..., KJ, P1, ..., PJ, J=topk